Back-end Engineering Articles

 puts my_variable

-Let's talk about this code and try to figure out the output.
+Let’s talk about this code and try to figure out what’s the output.

-• * First line keeps the same as before and it received 2 parameters
+* First line keep the same as before and it received 2 parameters

-• * Then, we call the function and assign that function to a variable.
+* Then we call the function and we assign that function to a variable.
 This is new for us.
-Can we give the call of a function to a variable?
-Yes, we can.
-And we do this because later, we can probably need the variable to use it in different ways.
+Can we assign the call of a function to a variable?
+Yes we can.
+And we do this because later we can probably need the variable to use it in different ways.

 The question is, what do you think this code will print?

-Well, it printed out just the last line of code inside the function's body.
-We can call this "implicit return" because we don't use the keyword "return" to reach the last line.
-Functions in Ruby will always return the last line of code in the function if any "return" is declared.
-Let's see this code.
+Well, it printed out just the last line of code inside the body of the function.
+We can call this as "implicit return", because we don’t use the keyword “return” to call the last line.
+Functions in Ruby will always return the last line of code in the function if any “return” is declared.
+Let’s see now this code

 def hello(first_name, last_name)